-In October, former British Prime Minister Theresa May visited Hope for Justice's office in Manchester.
-UK to hear more about our work and discuss opportunities to collaborate in the ongoing global fight against modern slavery and human trafficking.
-Theresa May, who was a Member of the British Parliament from 1997 until 2024, has described our shared cause as "the great human rights issue of our time".
-During her time in senior government roles, she frequently sought to give the response to human trafficking more prominence.
-She helped push the UK's Modern Slavery Act 2015 into law, and she continued to critique proposed legislation based on its potential impacts on victims and survivors.
+In October, former British Prime Minister Theresa May visited Hope for Justice's Head Office in Manchester to hear more about our work and discuss opportunities to collaborate in the ongoing global fight against modern slavery and human trafficking.
+Theresa May, who was an MP from 1997 until 2024, has described our shared cause as "the great human rights issue of our time".
+During her time as Home Secretary and then Prime Minister of the UK, she frequently sought to give the response to modern slavery more prominence.
+She helped push the Modern Slavery Act 2015 into law, and when she was a backbench MP she continued to critique proposed legislation based on its potential impacts on victims and survivors.